-April 1947 The new university system was launched upon the enforcement of the School Education Law.
+April 1947 The new university system was launched upon the School Education Law coming into force.

 July 1947 The Japan University Accreditation Association (JUAA) was established under the sponsorship of universities, based on guidance given by the CIE (GHQ Civil Information and Education Section).
 Its University Standards were developed.